lamynuz/rag-medical-qa-chatbot/README.md

 -   **FAISS Vector Store**: Stores the generated embeddings in a local FAISS database for fast and efficient semantic search.
 -   **Local LLM Integration**: Uses a local `Llama-3.2-3B-Instruct-Q2_K.gguf` model via `LlamaCpp` to generate answers, keeping the entire process offline and private.
 -   **Retrieval Chain**: Constructs a RAG chain that first retrieves the most relevant document chunks based on a user's query and then uses the LLM to formulate a precise answer, adhering strictly to the provided context.
+-   **Low Resource Usage**: Model is aimed to run on an Apple M1 8GB RAM

 ---